Alliedium/awesome-devops/README.md

 - How to run Nexus in as Docker container without docker-compose
 - Which scheduled tasks should be setup in Nexus initially
-- How to setup properly Docker Proxy repository in Nexus
+- How to set up properly Docker Proxy repository in Nexus
 - What does HTTP connector means for Docker repositories in Nexus
-- How to setup properly Docker Hosted repository in Nexus and what it is used for
+- How to set up properly Docker Hosted repository in Nexus and what it is used for
-- How to setup properly Docker Group repository in Nexus and what it is used for
+- How to set up properly Docker Group repository in Nexus and what it is used for
-- How to setup Docker tool in local system to interact with Nexus
+- How to set up Docker tool in local system to interact with Nexus
 - How to create user roles and assign them to users in order to give limited access for contributing into particular Nexus repositories
 - How to Pull from Docker-group repository and Push to Docker-hosted repository in Nexus with examples
 - How to check Nexus logs (if it's up in Docker)
 - How to inspect and cleanup system via ncdu
-- How to setup Kubernetes cluster to refer to Nexus docker images (k3s configuration, k3d configuration)
+- How to set up Kubernetes cluster to refer to Nexus docker images (k3s configuration, k3d configuration)
 - How to interact with containerd images via crictl
-- How to setup properly Helm Proxy repository in Nexus and what it is used for
+- How to set up properly Helm Proxy repository in Nexus and what it is used for
-- How to setup properly Helm Hosted repository in Nexus and what it is used for
+- How to set up properly Helm Hosted repository in Nexus and what it is used for
 - How to use nelm-nexus-push addon for Nexus to push Helm charts avoiding curl

 ## 38 Automation of K3s cluster provisioning via Ansible: VyOS intro, part 1 20221213